mmlab-aueb/did-self/README.md

 * `id` The DID.
 * `controller` The controller of the DID document.
+* `created` The string value of an ISO8601 combined date and time string
 * `sha-256` The base64url encoded hash of the DID document, calculated using SHA-256.

 The signature of the proof is generated using EdDSA.